 Protecting Public Health and the Environment.

 To supplement numeric criteria, Idaho has adopted narrative criteria.
-Such narrative criteria are statements that describe the desired water quality goal, such as Idaho's waters being "free from" pollutants such as oil and scum, color and odor, and other substances that can harm people and fish.
-Narrative criteria are statements that protect against impairment of beneficial uses by pollutants.
-Narrative criteria are employed for pollutants for which numeric criteria are difficult to specify, such as color and odor, or where natural occurrence and variability makes general limits impractical, such as with sediment and nutrients.
+Such criteria are statements that describe the desired water quality goal, such as Idaho's waters being free from pollutants such as oil and scum, color and odor, and other substances that can harm people and fish.
+Narrative criteria are statements that guide protection of beneficial uses from impairment by pollutants.
+Narrative criteria are employed for pollutants for which numeric criteria are difficult to specify, such as color and odor, or where natural occurrence and variability make general limits impractical, such as with sediment and nutrients.

 The following narrative water quality criteria apply to all surface waters of the state in addition to the water quality criteria set for specifically designated waters.

 Surface waters of the state must be free from hazardous materials in concentrations found to be of public health significance or to impair designated beneficial uses.
-A hazardous material is one that is harmful to humans and animals from exposure, but not necessarily ingestion.
+A hazardous material is one that is harmful to humans and animals due to exposure, but not necessarily ingestion.
 Hazardous materials include substances that are flammable or corrosive or are strong oxidizing agents.
-Familiar examples are solvents such as paint thinners, gasoline, and waste oil, and certain household chemicals such as drain cleaners and pool chemicals.
+Familiar examples are solvents, such as paint thinners, gasoline, and waste oil, and certain household chemicals such as drain cleaners and pool chemicals.

 Surface waters of the state must be free from toxic substances in concentrations that impair designated beneficial uses.
 A toxic substance is a substance that can cause disease, malignancy, genetic mutation, death, or similar consequences.
 Mercury, dioxin, and most pesticides are toxic substances.